- Are you interested in learning about how you can speed up your recovery time?

 Workout Recovery: The Takeaway

-Keep in mind that when it comes to getting results you start building building lean muscle the moment you leave the gym.
-You need to make sure to apply these 5 steps to optimize your recovery and to get the results you want most.
+Remember when it comes to getting results you start building building lean muscle the moment you leave the gym.
+You need to apply these 5 steps to optimize your recovery and to get the results you want most.

 What recovery techniques do you use?